Top 2 Data Brokers You Should Be Aware Of

 The use of data by data brokers like Acxiom has raised several privacy concerns:

-Acxiom creates detailed profiles of individuals, which can include personal information, preferences, and behaviors.
+Data Profiling: Acxiom creates detailed profiles of individuals, which can include personal information, preferences, and behaviours.
 This profiling can be used for targeted advertising but can also raise concerns about privacy and the potential for discrimination.

 How to Opt-Out from Acxiom?